MAG Silver (NYSEAMERICAN:MAG) Sees Large Volume Increase

-MAG Silver Corp.
-(NYSEAMERICAN:MAG) saw unusually-high trading volume on Thursday .
-Approximately 24,374 shares traded hands during trading, a decline of 97% from the previous session’s volume of 865,156 shares.The stock last traded at $15.24 and had previously closed at $15.16.
+Shares of MAG Silver Corp.
+(NYSEAMERICAN:MAG) saw strong trading volume on Wednesday .
+60,613 shares changed hands during trading, a decline of 93% from the previous session’s volume of 851,314 shares.The stock last traded at $15.06 and had previously closed at $14.40.

-MAG has been the topic of a number of research reports.
-Raymond James raised their price target on MAG Silver from $26.00 to $29.00 and gave the stock an “outperform” rating in a report on Friday, January 15th.
-TD Securities raised their price target on MAG Silver from $27.00 to $30.00 and gave the stock a “hold” rating in a report on Thursday, January 7th.
-Stifel Nicolaus lifted their price objective on MAG Silver from $27.75 to $29.00 and gave the company a “buy” rating in a report on Monday, February 8th.
-BMO Capital Markets lowered their price objective on MAG Silver from $23.50 to $22.50 and set an “outperform” rating on the stock in a report on Thursday, January 28th.
-Finally, HC Wainwright lowered their price objective on MAG Silver from $22.50 to $21.50 and set a “buy” rating on the stock in a report on Tuesday, March 16th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and seven have issued a buy rating to the stock.
-The company presently has a consensus rating of “Buy” and an average target price of $24.08.
+A number of equities research analysts have recently issued reports on the stock.
+Raymond James boosted their target price on shares of MAG Silver from $26.00 to $29.00 and gave the company an “outperform” rating in a research report on Friday, January 15th.
+TD Securities raised their target price on shares of MAG Silver from $27.00 to $30.00 and gave the stock a “hold” rating in a report on Thursday, January 7th.
+Zacks Investment Research cut MAG Silver from a “hold” rating to a “strong sell” rating in a research note on Tuesday, February 2nd.
+Stifel Nicolaus raised their price objective on MAG Silver from $27.75 to $29.00 and gave the stock a “buy” rating in a research note on Monday, February 8th.
+Finally, BMO Capital Markets cut their target price on MAG Silver from $23.50 to $22.50 and set an “outperform” rating for the company in a research report on Thursday, January 28th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and seven have given a buy rating to the company.
+The company currently has a consensus rating of “Buy” and an average price target of $24.08.

 About MAG Silver (NYSEAMERICAN:MAG)